-: conversion error
+fromIntegral: conversion error

-may result in coercion errors when used
+fromIntegral may result in coercion errors when used

-with optimization flags -O1
+with optimization flags -O1 or -O2 in the

 following situation: